SAP-samples/cloud-btp-cli-api-codejam/container/README.md

 Now you're in your container, you can work happily away through the exercises.

-If for whatever reason you find yourself back "outside", in your host environment, and you're wondering where everything went and how to get back in, you should know that because the container was instantiated without using the `--rm` option (which causes the container to be automatically removed when it exits), it is actually still hanging around.
+If for whatever reason (perhaps you typed `exit` or used `Ctrl-D`) you find yourself back "outside", in your host environment, and you're wondering where everything went and how to get back in, you should know that because the container was instantiated without using the `--rm` option (which causes the container to be automatically removed when it exits), it is actually still hanging around.

 If you were to run this command: